SedationH/web-roam/10exam/六级/writing.md

 ### 社会现象 重要

 It goes without saying that inovation plays a key role in developing national economy.
 The past several years have witnessed a striking increase in the number of scientists who are making new breakthroughs in their fields.
 This will definitely exert a substantial impact on our society

+It goes without saying that innovation plays a key role in developing national economy.Innovation,  a common word,  but extert an profound impact on our life.
+Consequently,xxx is necessay